PaulBlanche/frugal/README.md

 - _Server side pages_ render at request time
 - _Bring your own framework_: Frugal works with any UI framework able to compile to html
 - _Manual partial hydration_ for interactive island in pages if you use Preact
-- _Form submission client-side or server-side_ for both static and dynamic pages
+- _Client-side and server-side form submission_ for both static and dynamic pages
 - _Incremental build_: if both data and code did not change, the page is not rebuilt

 ## Getting Started